 Guideline conformity analysis The guidelines that apply to software systems of course also apply to ML software systems.
 Since 2017 there is a group at ISO (ISO/IEC JTC 1/SC 42) that works on standardization in the area of Artificial Intelligence.

 Peer review Having your work reviewed by peers is always a good idea.
-ML code is difficult to review because the ML algorithms are black boxes.
-It might be more valuable to organize a walkthrough of you ML experiments where you talk your peers through your way of thinking in designing the ML model.
+ML code is difficult to review because most ML algorithms are black boxes.
+It might be more valuable to organize a walkthrough of your ML experiments where you talk your peers through your way of thinking in designing the ML model.
 How did you come up with the final algorithm and its hyper parameters?

 Pitch It is a good idea to also think about the business proposition or opportunity you see for your ML solution.
 Knowing the added value of your solution helps you make decisions during your engineering process.